adamluckydo/ontology/4_Ontology/Ontology.md

 "What am I becoming as the days and nights fly past?"
 (AN 10:48)

+“Only put off until tomorrow what you are willing to die having left undone.” - Pablo Picasso

+“The only true wisdom is in knowing you know nothing” - Socrates

 ## Adam's Instructions for Meditation (and Living Well)

 ### Prerequisites

 1. You must love yourself.
 If you do not love yourself, I recommend Sasha Chapin's [self-acceptance course](https://www.sashachapin.com/self-acceptance-course).
 If you don't like that idea, then try talking to your friends and family about how they learned to love themselves.
 I promise you'll get something out of it.
 2. You must be able to reside in your body.
-River Kenna's [somatic resonance course](https://www.riverkenna.com/soma) is designed specifically around that.
+River Kenna's [somatic resonance course](https://www.riverkenna.com/soma) is designed specifically for that.
 If you don't like that idea, then I recommend practicing yoga or some other form of exercise or movement where bodily awareness is key.

 ### Practice